 This is a theology among the ashes of burned-out cathedrals, in a world where we share stories and create art about how we hoped and lived as we dwell and wander in the Wilderness.
 It’s a theology about living a life guided by the lonely Jesus, abandoned on the cross by his closest friends and even his God.
 And we keep going.
 Alone and together, we keep going.

 My name is Burke Gerstenschlager and I live in Brooklyn, New York with my wife, and young son.
-I’m currently writing a book on the Mancunian post-punk band Joy Division and theological lamentation.
-For ten years, I was an academic book editor before I got tired of working on other people’s projects.
+I’m currently finishing a book on the Mancunian post-punk band Joy Division and theological lamentation.
+The book should come out in 2026.
+For ten years, I was an academic book editor before I got tired of working for publishers.
+Now, I’m a freelance developmental editor and editorial consultant.
+Hire me!
 I like collaborating and writing for publications, so if you’re interested, do ask.
-My views expressed are entirely independent of my employer.
+My views are entirely independent of my employer (when I have one).

 If you have a comment or question, please feel to send me a note.